 - Level 2 established patient domiciliary, rest home, or custodial care visit — CPT code 99335.
 See “Service Limits” at the end of this post for more guidance.

 - Level 1 established patient home visit — CPT code 99347.
 See “Service Limits” at the end of this post for more guidance.

 - Level 2 established patient home visit — CPT code 99348.
 See “Service Limits” at the end of this post for more guidance.

 - Cognitive assessment and care planning services — CPT code 99483

 - Prolonged services — HCPCS code G2212

-Table 11 in the Final Rule contains detailed descriptions of the nine Medicare telehealth billing codes.
+Table 11 in the Final Rule contains detailed descriptions of the eight Medicare telehealth billing codes.
 Please contact me at firstname.lastname@example.org if you’d like to see the table, or go to the Federal Register to view the entire Final Rule.

 The Final Rule states that “the patient’s home cannot serve as an originating site” and that “because the home is not generally a permissible telehealth originating site, these services could be billed when furnished as telehealth services only for treatment of a SUD or co-occurring mental health disorder,” citing the SUPPORT Act.